StarRocks/starrocks/docs/administration/k8s_operator_cn.md

     [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) is the smallest deployable units of computing that you can create and manage in Kubernetes.
 A Pod (as in a pod of whales or pea pod) is a group of one or more [containers](https://kubernetes.io/docs/concepts/containers/), with shared storage and network resources, and a specification for how to run the containers.

     When a StarRocks Operator is in work, FEs detect compute services through Direct Connect.
 But StarRocks does not allow nodes in one cluster to share the same IP.
 So StarRocks Operator only supports a Pod containing a CN and scheduled to run on one Node.

 - **CN**

-    CN is a stateless compute node and is reponsible for carrying out part of the execution plan.
+    CN is a stateless compute node and is responsible for carrying out part of the execution plan.
 It doesn't store data.
 Multiple CNs consist of a CN cluster.
 It can be containerized, and be deployed and maintained on Kubernetes.
 StarRocks operator senses a CN cluster's resource load and deploys more or less CNs accordingly to achieve autoscaling.

 ## Principle